angr/angr/docs/advanced-topics/webassembly.rst

 packages.
 The VEX execution engine, Claripy/Z3, CLE loaders, CFG recovery, AIL, and the portable Rust extension modules are supported.

-The browser host does not provide every native operating-system facility. ``angr.capabilities`` describes the active platform.
-In particular, WebAssembly builds do not provide LMDB-backed spilling, psutil memory monitoring, Unicorn, Icicle, subprocesses, or multiprocessing.
+The browser host does not provide every native operating-system facility.
+WebAssembly builds do not provide LMDB-backed spilling, psutil memory monitoring, Unicorn, Icicle, subprocesses, or multiprocessing.
 Analyses use in-memory function and CFG storage when LMDB is unavailable.

 The browser example and reproducible wheel build are in the repository's ``wasm`` directory.
 The example loads angr in a dedicated module worker, copies an uploaded binary into Pyodide's virtual filesystem, and runs CFG recovery